holukas/fluxrun/README.md

   `.eddypro` and `.metadata` files used by EddyPro, and in addition the file `fluxrunsettings.yaml`.
 The parameter `-d 10` means that only fluxes for the last 10 days are calculted.
 This parameter is useful when running `fluxrun` on an automatic schedule.
+- Note: the `-m` parameter means that the script is executed as a module, i.e., the `fluxrun` version installed in the conda environment is called.